Skip to main content

 Step-by-Step Code Breakdown:

-2. const Greeting = (props) => { ... }: We define a functional component named Greeting.
-It's a standard JavaScript arrow function that accepts props as its first argument.
+2. const Greeting = (props) => { ... } — Define a functional component as a JavaScript arrow function that accepts props as its first argument.

-3. return <h1>Hello, {props.name}!</h1>;: The component returns JSX.
-It uses the name property from the props object to render a dynamic greeting.
+3. return <h1>Hello, {props.name}!</h1>; — Return JSX that uses the name property from props to render a dynamic greeting.

 Class Component Example: